 If I find that the book is in the public domain, I stop my research.
 The narrator can perform and publish the book on their own without contacting anyone or paying any licensing fees or royalties.

 A large percentage of texts from those years appear to be copyrighted but are actually in the public domain due to a key technical requirement of the copyright law at that time.
 Copyright owners — usually the author, but it could be the publisher — had to renew the copyright by the end of the 28th year following publication in order to maintain their copyrighted status.

 These books can be categorized into one of these ways:

-As an aside, be aware that everything that was published in 1925 is going to be in the public domain on 1 January 2021.
+As an aside, be aware that everything that was published in 1928 is going to be in the public domain on 1 January 2024.
 Enterprising narrators may want to pay attention to that point because you could start looking for an upcoming public domain book that you want to do!
-If this topic interests you, I’m creating a course for members of NarratorsRoadmap.com that includes a discussion about how to find some of these public domain gems.
+If this topic interests you, I’ve created a video course for members of NarratorsRoadmap.com that includes a discussion about how to find some of these public domain gems.

 For works still under copyright that were traditionally published, you can contact the subsidiary rights department of the publisher.
 An inestimable number of books were published before commercial audiobooks became a mainstream form of entertainment.
 Depending on the contract, the publisher may have acquired all or only limited rights to the text, and those rights may revert to the author after a certain period of time.